BaiyangZhang/BaiyangZhang.github.io/_posts/2024-01-25-Note-on-Kink-Mass-Correction-in-3D-Part-I.md

 [B_ {k_ {1} },B^{\ddagger}_ {k_ {2} }] = (2\pi)^{d}\delta^{d}(k_ {1}-k_ {2}).
 $$

 Note the minus sign.
-This is similar to the trivial vacuum where
+It is exactly the same as what we've got in the trivial vacuum sector where

 $$
 [A_ {p_ {1} },A^{\ddagger}_ {p_ {2} }] = (2\pi)^{d}\delta^{d}(p_ {1}-p_ {2}).